A248/slf-4-mc/README.md

 **Paper 1.12.2+ servers already have a slf4j binding,** so slf-4-mc should NOT be installed on these servers.

+**Waterfall proxies already have a slf4j binding,** so slf-4-mc should NOT be installed on these proxy servers.

 ## Information for Developers

 The slf4j binding is based on version *1.7.25* of slf4j.
 To ensure compatibility, one should build against this version.
 The slf4j is implemented in whole; note that it is marker agnostic.
 However, MDC *is* supported.